Outline of World History

 3. It set the stage for dramatic evolutionary and geological changes.

-1. The most severe extinction event in Earth’s history occurred at the end of the Permian.
+1. The most severe extinction event in Earth’s history.

 2. Approximately 90–95% of marine species and 70% of terrestrial vertebrate species were lost.